 A Donated Food Distributing Organization (DFDO) is a food establishment that is a charitable nonprofit organization under Section 501(c) of the federal Internal Revenue Code that distributes food free of charge to the needy.
 Our goal when working with DFDOs in our county is to create a partnership.
 We want to be a resource to increase food safety for those in our community that benefit from these DFDOs.

 DFDOs are not required to pay for a permit and do not receive regular visits, but they are required to meet food safety regulations.
 Part of meeting the food safety regulations is turning in a notification packet with the DFDO plan of operation for the year.
 Annual Notification Packets can be emailed to firstname.lastname@example.org.

 We offer food safety consultations to DFDOs.
 We can come out and go through your plan of operations, look at your facility and equipment or give food safety guidance.
-Additional guidance can be found in our Safe Receiving Guide and DFDO Repackaging Guide.
+Additional guidance can be found in our Safe Receiving Guide, DFDO Repackaging Guide and DFDO Date Marking Guide.
 If you are interested in a food safety consultation, or have any questions, email email@example.com.

 GOOD SAMARITAN FOOD DONATION ACT

 The Good Samaritan Food Donation Act offers food donors protection from criminal and civil liability that could stem from illness or injury caused from food or other grocery products that have been donated to those in need if the foods and products donated are “apparently wholesome”.
 This means the donor follows food safety standards and handles the food correctly.
 The act does not release donors or hunger relief agencies from the duty of acting responsibly.
 Use good judgement and diligence to make sure food is safe and wholesome.